alexandergrib/fitness_master/README.md

 ---

 ## Credits
 ### Code

    * Animations are done with help of [animate.style](https://animate.style/)
    * Website built based on [MaterializeCSS](https://materializecss.com/)
-   * Youtube for videos used in exercises
+   * YouTube for videos used in exercises

 ### Images
 * [https://cloudinary.com/](https://cloudinary.com/)